yalekseev/lock_based_queue/README.md

 lock_based_queue
 ================

-Thread-safe lock-based queue.
-The queue is optimized to allow more concurrency.
-That is, push() and pop() can be run almost concurrently by different threads.
+Thread-safe lock-based bounded queue.
+The queue is optimized to allow better concurrency.
+In particular push() and pop() can be run almost concurrently by different threads.

 Usage
 =====